Zorro (novel)

 Zorro (El Zorro: comienza la leyenda) is a 2005 novel by Chilean author Isabel Allende.
 Its subject is the American pulp hero Diego de la Vega, better known as El Zorro (The Fox).
-He first appeared as a character in Johnston McCulley's novella The Curse of Capistrano (1919).
-His character and adventures have also been adapted for an American TV series, other books, and cartoon series.

 Allende presents her novel as a biography of Zorro.
 It is the first origin story for this legendary character.
 She incorporates details from a variety of works featuring the pulp hero, including the film The Mask of Zorro (1998).

 Plot summary

 Captain Alejandro de la Vega, a Spanish soldier, marries a Native American woman named Regina.
 He retires from the military and becomes a hacienda owner, and later an alcalde.
 The two have a son, Diego.
 While Regina is pregnant with Diego, she befriends Ana, also Native American and a young Christian convert assigned to care for her during her pregnancy.
 She has her own son, Bernardo, who grows up with Diego and the two become friends.
 As youths, Diego and Bernardo undergo an indigenous rite of passage to prove their maturity and to find their spirit guides.
 Bernardo's spirit guide is a horse and Diego's is a fox (zorro in his native Spanish).

 Alejandro receives a letter from an old friend, Tomas de Romeu, who resides in what was then French-occupied Spain.
 Tomas urges Alejandro to send Diego to Barcelona, where he can receive more formal schooling, and learn fencing under the maestro Manuel Escalante.
 Alejandro reluctantly allows Diego to go, accompanied by Bernardo.

-In Barcelone, the young men live with de Romeu and his two young daughters, Juliana and Isabel.
+In Barcelona, the young men live with de Romeu and his two young daughters, Juliana and Isabel.
 Diego is immediately struck by Juliana and decides to pursue her romantically.
 The main competitor for her affections is Rafael Moncada, whom Diego humiliates in a fencing duel.
 At Escalante's invitation, Diego joins La Justicia, a secret organization devoted to justice for people who are marginalized in society.
 He takes the name Zorro.

 After Napoleon is exiled, Escalante and de Romeu are arrested on suspicion of being French sympathizers.
 Diego convinces La Justicia to rescue Escalante.
 Juliana asks Moncada to use his influence to gain release of her father, Don de Romeu.
 He conditions his effort on her marrying him.
 She agrees, but Moncada is unable to secure a release, and de Romeu is executed for treason.
 Moncada offers protection to Juliana, hoping that she will either marry him or become his mistress.
 She demands that he compensate her for the loss of her father.
 He attacks Juliana but Diego and Isabel intervene and subdue him.